Information about careers in chemistry

 • team working

-• exposure to health and safety regulations
+• awareness of health and safety regulations

 • attention to detail when conducting experiments and observations